-- 1. Better visibility of our community: - The need for a common scientific objectives (could be MFSD or cross-slope exchange) - All showing glider deployments and data on a common website (EGO) - 2.
+- 1. Better visibility of our community - The need for a common scientific objectives (could be MFSD or cross-slope exchange) - All showing glider deployments and data on a common website (EGO) - 2.
 Demonstrating to the EU that our group can function as a distributed organization like IOOS, IMOS - 3.
-The establishment of a legal framework: - WMO provides numbers as for any profiling floats, when the glider data are sent to the GTS (through Coriolis for instance). - IOC diplomatic protocols for operating gliders in territorial waters should be adapted from what has been done for profiling floats - 4.
+The establishment of a legal framework - WMO provides numbers as for any profiling floats.
+Would this be possible for gliders too?
+Should there be a WMO section for gliders - IOC diplomatic protocols for operating gliders in territorial waters - 4.
 Better sharing of technical information.
 Does this require a MOU between EGO partners on the sharing of data? - 5.
 Improved analysis of technical data and publication of studies.
-Suggestion of perhaps publishing datasets with a DOI.

-- 6. Sharing best practice for glider operations.
+Suggestion of perhaps publishing datasets with a DOI. - 6.
+Sharing best practice for glider operations.
 For example: - deployments in rough conditions, - making use of AIS, models or satellite data - recovery (BUGS for providing information to third party vessels sued for recovery) - piloting - communications (backup land stations) - processing and calibrations (need for a common repository for scripts.)